-When Julius Caesar invaded Britain in BC 55-4, the Celtic (pronounced KEL-tic) tribes lived in the British Isles.
-Their languages survive today in the forms of Gaelic (Scotland and Ireland), Welsh (Wales) and Manx (Isle of Man).
-The Romans brought Latin to Britain.
-However, early English developed primarily from the language of tribes which invaded and settled England from what is now Germany.
-This language, known as Old English, was also influenced by the Latin spoken by Catholic missionaries from Rome as well as the Scandinavian dialects of Viking raiders and settlers.
+When Julius Caesar invaded Britain in BCE 55-4, the Celtic (pronounced KEL-tic) tribes lived in the British Isles.
+Their language survives today in the forms of Gaelic (Scotland and Ireland), Welsh (Wales) and Manx (Isle of Man).
+Early English developed primarily from these sources as well as influences from invading Germanic tribes.
+This meltingpot of a language is now commonly known as Old English.
+It also includes influences from the Latin spoken by Catholic missionaries from Rome and the Scandinavian dialects of Viking raiders and settlers.